kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 In the next step, we compile and deploy the smart contract.
 When running it, we'll learn to use the Remix built-in frontend to interact with the smart contract.

 # 2	Going further: deploy, run the smart contract 2_Owner.sol
 We repeat the previous exercise in `1_Storage.sol` to compile and deploy a smart contract in Remix.
-This time, we'll deploy manually instead of using the deploying script, this gives us more flexibility by decoupling compilation from deployment (and from running).
+This time, we'll deploy manually instead of using the deploying script.
+This is more usual way to deploy rather than using a script and gives us more flexibility by decoupling compilation from deployment (and from running).
 ## 2.1	How to compile and deploy
 To compile:
 -	Check that the file `2_Owner.sol` is displayed in the Main panel.
 If not, in the Menu bar select the icon "File explorer" and in the Side panel select the file.
 -	If the auto-compile is on, the icon "Solidity compiler" in the Menu Bar should have a green tag.
-If not, something is wrong with the Solidity code, create a new default workspace and restart from it.
+If not, you introduced inadvertently made an error with the Solidity code.
+We'll not debug here yet.
+Simply create a new default workspace and restart from it.

 To deploy:
 -	In the Menu bar select the icon "Deploy & run transactions".
--	In the Side panel check the field "CONTRACT" that it indeed says "Owner - contracts/2_Owner.sol" which means that the button "Deploy" will deploy the contract "Owner" in the file "contracts/2_Owner.sol".
+-	In the Side panel check the field "CONTRACT" that it indeed shows "Owner - contracts/2_Owner.sol" which means that the button "Deploy" will deploy the contract "Owner" in the file "contracts/2_Owner.sol".
 -	Expand the Console Panel to see more messages, we don't need the editor at this stage.
 -	Click on the orange button "Deploy".
 ![Deploy](./images/26a-Deploy.png)